2020 CRITERIA CHECKLIST

 NYC Overlay

-In addition to the four items below, projects are REQUIRED to include the location of backup power and broadband (if any) within the property and how to locate outside emergency resources.
+In addition to the four items above, projects are REQUIRED to include the location of backup power and broadband (if any) within the property and how to locate outside emergency resources.
 Including the following links is recommended:

 (For all Multifamily projects)